Q: What is the size of the student body?

 Q: When should I apply for admission?

 A: Western New England University has a rolling admissions process.
 You are encouraged to apply early in your senior year.
-Applications are reviewed as they become complete and decisions are mailed out on an ongoing basis beginning the first week in December.
+Applications are reviewed as they become complete and decisions are mailed out on an ongoing basis beginning the first week in October.
+First quarter senior year grades may be required for some students.
 It typically takes two to three weeks for a student to receive a decision.

 Q: Can I apply online?

 A: Yes, you can apply online through our Website.
 The University's application can also be downloaded from our Website.
-You can also apply online through the Common Application or Universal Application.
+You can also apply online through the Common Application.

 Q: What does Admissions look for in a student?

 A: Students with a C+ average or better are encouraged to apply.
 Emphasis is placed on the grades in the primary college-prep courses (English, math, sciences, etc.) not on the high school GPA which includes chorus, art, gym, health, etc. The SAT/ACT scores and the letter of recommendation from a guidance counselor or teacher are also important.
 Additionally, school or community activities as well as work experience are also considered.
-The average SAT score (Critical Reading and Math) for freshmen who enrolled in September 2011 was 1066, and the average high school GPA was 3.25 ("B+").
+The average SAT score (Critical Reading and Math) for freshmen who enrolled in Septem5er 2014 was 1065, and the average high school GPA was 3.31 ("B+").
 The averages for Engineering and Pre-pharmacy students were significantly higher.